Interconnection and Damping Assignment Passivity-Based Control using Sparse Neural ODEs: Abstract

 Interconnection and Damping Assignment Passivity-Based Control (IDA-PBC) is a nonlinear control technique that assigns a port-Hamiltonian (pH) structure to a controlled system using a state-feedback law.
 While IDA-PBC has been extensively studied and applied to many systems, its practical implementation often remains confined to academic examples and, almost exclusively, to stabilization tasks.
 The main limitation of IDA-PBC stems from the complexity of analytically solving a set of partial differential equations (PDEs), referred to as the \emph{matching conditions}, which enforce the pH structure of the closed-loop system.
 However, this is extremely challenging, especially for complex physical systems and tasks.

 In this work, we propose a novel numerical approach for designing IDA-PBC controllers without solving the matching PDEs exactly.
 We cast the IDA-PBC problem as the learning of a \emph{neural ordinary differential equation}.
 In particular, we rely on \emph{sparse dictionary learning} to parametrize the desired closed-loop system as a sparse linear combination of nonlinear state-dependent functions.
 Optimization of the controller parameters is achieved by solving a \emph{multi-objective optimization} problem whose cost function is composed of a generic task-dependent cost and a matching condition-dependent cost.
-Our numerical results show that the proposed method enables \emph{(i)} IDA-PBC to be applicable to complex tasks beyond stabilization, such as the discovery of periodic oscillatory behaviors, \emph{(ii)} the derivation of closed-form expressions of the controlled system, including residual terms
+Our numerical results show that the proposed method enables \emph{(i)} IDA-PBC to be applicable to complex tasks beyond stabilization, such as the discovery of periodic oscillatory behaviors, \emph{(ii)} the derivation of closed-form expressions of the controlled system, including residual terms in case of approximate matching, and \emph{(iii)} stability analysis of the learned controller.

 \keywords{IDA-PBC \and neural ordinary differential equation \and sparse dictionary learning}